openwdl/wdl/modules/SPEC.md

 The fields:

 - **`public_key`** (string, required).
 The signer's Ed25519 public key in OpenSSH public key format—the single-line `ssh-ed25519 <base64-blob> [comment]` representation produced by `ssh-keygen -t ed25519` (i.e., the contents of the corresponding `.pub` file).
 Engines must parse the OpenSSH wire format inside the base64 blob to recover the underlying 32-byte Ed25519 public key for verification.
 Trailing whitespace and the optional comment field are not significant.
 - **`identity`** (object, optional).
 Human-readable metadata associated with the signing key.
 If present, it may contain `name` (string, optional) and `email` (string, optional).
 Engines may populate these fields from an OpenSSH public key comment of the form `Name <email>`, and may display them in trust prompts, lockfile verification reports, and trust-store listings.
-This metadata is informational: engines must not use it for signature verification, key matching, or trust decisions.
+The identity fields are authenticated by the module signature: changing either field invalidates verification.
+They remain informational and must not replace public-key matching or determine trust; the signing key asserts the identity, but the protocol does not independently validate the assertion.
+Each field must contain at most 256 Unicode scalar values and must not contain Unicode control characters.
 - **`signature`** (string, required).
-The Ed25519 signature over the module's raw 32-byte content hash, base64-encoded.
+The Ed25519 signature over the payload defined in [Signature Payload Encoding](#signature-payload-encoding), base64-encoded.

 A signed module looks like: